AI Automation/Property Management

 A regional PMC with 800 units paid an answering service over $2,000 per month.
 A tenant called at 10 PM about a leak.
 The service took a message that was not flagged as urgent.
 The property manager saw it at 9 AM, 11 hours later.
 The delay turned a minor plumbing fix into a significant water damage claim because the system could not distinguish a drip from a flood.

-The classified intent triggers a specific, automated action.
-For a maintenance request, a Python function connects directly to your PMS API, like AppFolio or Buildium, to create a new work order with the full transcript.
-For a leasing inquiry, the system can check unit availability and send the caller a scheduling link via SMS.
-This entire application is deployed on AWS Lambda, costing under $50 per month to run for up to 10,000 calls.
+Once the caller's intent is classified, a specific, automated action is triggered.
+For maintenance requests, a Python function would connect directly to your property management software's API (e.g., AppFolio or Buildium) to create a new work order, including the full call transcript.
+For leasing inquiries, the system could retrieve unit availability and automatically send the caller a scheduling link via SMS.
+The entire application would be deployed on serverless infrastructure like AWS Lambda, which is designed for cost-effective scaling.

 The voice assistant answers 24/7.
 No more missed maintenance calls after 5 PM or on weekends, reducing tenant frustration and emergency repair costs.